Skip to content

 Content-Typeapplication/json

-x-vivreal-eventThe event type (same as event in the body)
+X-Vivreal-EventThe event type (same value as event in the body)

 Example Payloads

-Fired when a new object is added to a collection.
+Fired when a new content item (collection object) is added to a collection.

 {